 - The burden of additional costs

 - A detrimental effect on ability to meet customer demand

 - A detrimental impact on quality

 - A detrimental impact on performance

-- The inability to reorganise work among existing staff

-- The inability to recruit additional staff

-- Insufficiency of work during the periods the employee wishes to work - Planned structural changes
+- The inability to reorganise work among existing staff - The inability to recruit additional staff - Insufficiency of work during the periods the employee wishes to work - Planned structural changes

-The procedure
+The Procedure

-The school will make a decision within three months from the date of the application, unless parties mutually agree an extension.
+The school will decide within two months from the date of the application, unless parties mutually agree an extension.
 The following steps should be taken to facilitate a decision within this timeframe.

-Step 1: the Application
+Step 1: The Application

-The employee should make a flexible working request in writing.
+The employee should make a flexible working request in writing to the headteacher.
 The application should:

-- contain a statement that this is a statutory request; - be signed and dated; - set out the employee's proposal; - explain what effect the employee thinks this will have on colleagues and the school's objectives and how these may be dealt with; - specify a desired start date for the proposed change, allowing a reasonable amount of time for the proposal to be considered and implemented. - state whether a previous application has been made, and if so, when it was made;
+- contain a statement that this is a statutory request. - be signed and dated. - specify a desired start date for the proposed change, allowing a reasonable amount of time for the proposal to be considered and implemented. - state whether a previous application has been made, and if so, when it was made.

-Step 2: meeting
+Step 2: Meeting

-The head teacher or deputy head teacher will arrange to meet with the employee within 28 calendar days of the request being submitted.
+The head teacher or deputy head teacher will arrange to meet privately with the employee within 28 calendar days of the request being submitted.
+The meeting will be in person or if this is not possible could be by telephone or online.
 This will give both parties the opportunity to discuss the desired work pattern, explore the situation in depth and how it might be best accommodated.
 It will also provide an opportunity to consider any alternatives should there be problems with the employee's original proposal.
-The employee is able to be accompanied by a trade union representative or a workplace colleague at the meeting should they so wish.
+The employee can be accompanied by a trade union representative or a workplace colleague at the meeting should they so wish.
 The representative can address the meeting but is not allowed to answer questions on the employee's behalf.
 The employee may request that the meeting be postponed for up to 5 calendar days to enable his/her representative to attend.